 Bee Pollen and Allergies

-Firstly we need to dispel a myth, many people assume that because they have allergic reactions to bee stings they cannot take bee pollen or other bee products like royal jelly for allergies.
+Firstly we need to dispel a myth.
+Many people assume that because they have allergic reactions to bee stings they cannot take bee pollen or other bee products for allergies.
 Generally that is not the case, the bee sting consists of bee venom, which is clearly intended to cause a negative reaction in the unfortunate victim, but bee pollen, propolis, royal jelly and honey do not contain bee venom.

 So can taking bee pollen benefit my allergies, is bee pollen an allergy cure?

 Many people claim to have benefited from or had their allergies cured by consuming bee pollen, with reduced susceptibility to bee sting reactions and other allergic reactions.
-Bee pollen reduces the production of histamine in the body which is known to cause allergic reactions stemming from exposure to pollen dust or other airborne contaminants.
-Often the symptoms are grouped under the general heading of ‘hay fever’.
+The product reduces the production of histamine in the body which is known to cause allergic reactions stemming from exposure to pollen dust or other airborne contaminants.
+Often the symptoms of allergies are grouped under the general heading of ‘hay fever’.

-Bee pollen when used as an allergy treatment has a way of gradually desensitizing the body and reducing its natural defensive reaction to the ingress of these airborne ailments.
+So when used as an allergy treatment it may gradually desensitize the body and reduce its natural defensive reaction to the ingress of these airborne ailments.
 In a sense you are training your body not to react negatively, thus reducing the severity of the allergic reaction to these airborne contaminants.
-In addition, bee pollen users have shown a gradual strengthening of the respiratory system in general.
-Coupled with the desensitizing properties, this seems to improve the bodies overall ability to defend itself from allergic reactions.
+In addition, users have shown a gradual strengthening of the respiratory system in general.
+Coupled with the desensitizing properties, this seems to improve the body’s overall ability to defend itself from allergic reactions.

-We should say at this point that if you suffer from allergies, take bee pollen under the supervision of your medical practitioner (as with any natural supplements).
+We should say at this point that if you suffer from any medical condition, take this and/or any other supplement product only under the supervision of your medical practitioner.
 Likewise if you’ve had severe reactions to bee stings and/or you suffer from asthma or other severe respiratory problems, bee pollen may not be safe for you.
-More detail on allergy treatment with bee pollen.

-It’s good also to understand what the potential side affects can be, upset stomach, reddening of the skin, swelling of the tongue and respiratory problems are some of the more serious side affects, of course there are a relatively small percentage of bee pollen users who exhibit any kind of negative reaction.
+It’s good also to understand what the potential side affects can be: upset stomach, reddening of the skin, swelling of the tongue and respiratory problems are some of the more serious side affects.
+Of course there are a relatively small percentage of bee pollen users who exhibit any kind of negative reaction at all.